 Unemployment benefits are available for workers who are unemployed through no fault of their own.
 There are eligibility requirements to qualify for unemployment benefits including working a certain number of weeks for a certain number of hours each week.

 Qualifying for Unemployment

 The first requirement is that you must be unemployed through no fault of your own.
-In this case, a person’s unemployment was caused by an external factor beyond his or her control, such as a layoff.
+In this case, a person’s unemployment has to be caused by an external factor beyond his or her control, such as a layoff.
 Quitting or being fired for misconduct in the workplace will render you ineligible for said unemployment benefits.

 The second rule varies from state to state, but you must meet your respective state’s requirements for the total time worked or the amount of wages you take home in a set amount of time.
-This marker can be confusing, but it is safe to assume that if you had a long-term job that you lost unexpectedly or without just cause, it is likely that you meet your state’s requirements.
+This marker can be confusing, but it’s safe to assume if you had a long-term job that you lost unexpectedly or without just cause, it’s likely that you meet your state’s requirements.

 Each state uses past earnings to determine your benefit amount.
 Some states use your highest paid quarter, while others look at annual earnings as a whole.
 After the amount is calculated, the state will determine weekly benefit amounts, in addition to total minimum and maximums for the eligible recipient.

-If you're not sure whether you're eligible, file a claim and the unemployment office will determine your eligibility for unemployment compensation.
+If you're not sure whether you're eligible, file a claim and the unemployment office in your state.
+They’ll determine your eligibility for unemployment compensation.